New blog: Release of the 3rd Cigarette Tax Scorecard. Read more.

 Text warning label only

-Plain Packaging with graphic warning label
+Plain Packaging with text/graphic warning label

 % of Pack Covered